 Skip to contents

-In base R, random number generation uses a global state (.Random.seed) that is automatically updated after each call:
+In this vignette, you will learn how to generate random numbers in {anvil}, which is different from base R, where random number generation uses a global state (.Random.seed) that is automatically updated after each call:

 set.seed(42)